 - Include a handful of nuts and seeds each day in your diet.

 And basically, that’s it.
 I really hope you have found this useful.
-I’m off now and am going to treat myself to a bar of dark chocolate, which incidentally is on our list of iron rich foods.
+I’m off now and am going to treat myself to a bar of dark chocolate, which incidentally is on our list of iron rich foods and that we always have in our kitchen.
 If you have had any issues with iron or have any great iron rich dishes we would love to hear from you.